ll8464/GameGo/README.md

 Another finding is that adding another game to the same console overrides the previous game instead of adding to it.

 Need a addGameToConsole method.
+One idea for the addGametoConsole method is to turn the GameDAO field to a List and then simply add GameDAO objects to that list.
+Another is to Embed the GameDAO to the Console Entity via Java Persistance Embeddables.

 # Bug Log: